 - Select Source or Destination – Set as Traffic from the IP addresses.

-- Select Expression – Set as that are equal to.
+- Select Expression – Set as that is equal to.

 If you don’t know your IP address.
 You just search on Google “What is my IP Address”.
 Your IP address will be displayed on the Google search result page.

 After filling in all the information, you click on the Save button.

 After this process, your filter will be created and you will have the page above on your screen.
 Whenever you do this to filter internal traffic in Google Analytics, never forget to test it.

 Check if the filter is working or not.
 Because it is important it works, to prevent your internal traffic.
 So that you can track and analyze the data of your actual visitors.